-7.1.
-Develop programs and initiatives for the efficient use of energy in the destination's tourism sector.
+- 7.1.
+Develop programs and initiatives for an efficient use of energy within the tourism industry of the destination. - 7.2.

-7.2.
 Commit to the use of renewable energy sources within the destination and the industry, including self-production, procurement of green energy, passive systems in construction, as well as proactive regulatory frameworks and incentives.